melissayu03/FutureMakers2022/README.md

 Day 5- I got to explore more about the new concepts of machine learning, specifically more about neural networks which was very exciting.
 I got to learn about tensorflow in the homework and I was eager to learn about why and when we use tensorflow.
 I got to see how neural networks process information and what the output would be.
 We also got to attend a technical talk today which introduced a different mindset and gave me inspiration.

 Day 6- Today we got to learn more about neural networks and different things like parameters, sigmoid vs softmax, forward and backward passes, etc. We talked about the different layers of a neural network and how to encorporate weight.
 There was more math presented in today and I'm definetly more challenged as I continue to learn.

+Day 7- I got to learn a lot more about neural networks today and things are for sure getting challenging!
+There are so many different type of neural networks such as convolution neural networks and Artificial neural networks that handels information differently and processes information differently.
+I learned quite a lot from today's lesson.
+We also got to attend a technical talk about setting a goal and completing the steps to acheive that goal.